pinterest/querybook/docs_website/docs/configurations/infra_config.md

 `LOG_LOCATION` (optional): By default server logs goes to stderr.
 Supply a log path if you want the log to appear in a file.

+### Event Logging

+`EVENT_LOGGER_NAME` (optional, defaults to **null**): This configures where the event logs will be stored.

+    - null: This is the default logger, which does nothing and disregards the logs.
+    - console: This will print the event logs to the console.
+Could be used for debugging purpose.
+    - db: This will save the event logs to table **event_logs** in querybook mysql db.

+You can also add addtional loggers in the event logger plugin.
+See [Add Event Logger guide](../integrations/add_event_logger.md) for more details.

 ## Authentication

 `AUTH_BACKEND` (optional, defaults to **app.auth.password_auth**): Python path to the authentication file.
 By default Querybook provides: